 Friday, April 3rd

-The last day of the tour wraps up at Republic Square, which was recently redesigned and developed as a vibrant urban park.
-Attendees will hear from local partners about how the square provides daily programming, amenities, and a full-service café.
+Republic Square was recently redesigned and developed as an active, historic park.
+Attendees will hear from local partners about how the newly renovated square provides daily programming, modern amenities, and a full-service café.

 Austin’s robust cadre of park and trail partners are creating unique and sustainable approaches to cross-sector partnerships.
 Learn about effective partnership advancements, such as the PARKnership Program, whereby community members and business partners can adopt their park, participate in volunteer days, propose enhancements at their local parks, and donate resources.